Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 }

-nth-child vs nth of type Pseudo-Classes
+nth-child vs nth-of-type Pseudo-Classes

-Let’s have a look at an example.
+Let’s take a look at an example to illustrate this difference:

 p:nth-child(2) {